 Solution: The robot script design must have a “button” to guide customers!

-Misconception 2: Lengthy information dialogue without segmentation
+Myth 2: Lengthy information dialogue without segmentation

 In order to shorten the conversation process, some users often reply with hundreds of words, which makes it difficult for customers to quickly grasp the key points.
 Customers have to manually scroll to the beginning of the message to know what the topic is.
-As shown in the following figure, the user uses a lot of words to answer the question "What is SaleSmartly ?".
-The overly long message may make it difficult for customers to find the topic and cause visual fatigue.

 Solution: Appropriate segmentation, good use of buttons, pictures, and external links

-Misconception 3: The script design is too confusing and the dialogue becomes increasingly complicated
+Myth 3: The script design is too confusing and the dialogue becomes increasingly complicated

 Solution: Design the conversation script first, then set up the robot!